GeorgeD88/Spotify-QuickSaver/README.md

 If you remove or add a song manually from Spotify while QuickSaver is running, just keep in mind that QuickSaver will not account for the change so it is up to you to consider these changes.

 ***
 That's it!
-Now you're ready to use **Spotify-QuickSave** and get to jamming :headphones: :notes:
+Now you're ready to use **Spotify QuickSaver** and get to jamming :headphones: :notes: